savonet/book/technology.md

 ### Icecast

-Once properly encoded, the streaming of audio data is not performed directly by the stream generator (such as Liquidsoap) to client.
+Once properly encoded, the streaming of audio data is not performed directly by the stream generator (such as Liquidsoap) to the client.
 The reason is that this is quite a technical task, which is already handled quite well by tools such as Icecast, which takes care of distributing the stream.
-On a first connection, the client starts by buffering audio (in order to be able to cope with possible slowdowns of the network) and Icecast therefore has to feed it up at first and then sends the data at a peaceful rate, apart from such buffering issues, it also takes care of various connections by clients, recording statistics, enforcing limits (on clients or bandwidth), and so on.
+On a first connection, the client starts by buffering audio (in order to be able to cope with possible slowdowns of the network) and Icecast therefore has to feed it up as fast as possible at first and then send the data at a peaceful rate, apart from such buffering issues, it also takes care of various connections by clients, recording statistics, enforcing limits (on clients or bandwidth), and so on.
 It also handles multiple mount points (i.e., different radios).